 When using 100% pure copper mugs and a liquid with a pH below 6.0 (like lime juice), and that liquid remains in the mug for an extended period of time, there is a chance you could consume amounts of copper.
-This is the reason why it is generally a good idea to use copper mugs lined with nickel.
+This is the reason why it is generally a good idea to use copper mugs lined with stainless-steel.

 Are Copper Mugs Dishwasher Safe?

 No, never!
 All copper cookware, utensils or mugs should be washed by hand, no exceptions.
 Dishwashers typically use harsh detergent, powerful water sprays and high heat that can seriously harm your copper mug both inside and out.

 Dishwashers can lead to dents, tarnishing, and flaking or cracking.
 So take 30 seconds to do right by your copper mugs, and wash and dry them by hand!

 When purchasing a copper mug, there are three basic options - 100% copper, tin-lined, and copper plated.

 Copper is a great thermal conductor, and will keep your drink colder for longer (or hotter for longer, depending on the drinks).
 This is a big part of what makes the Moscow Mule an attractive summer beverage, and why copper mugs are great for cocktails in general.

 Lined copper mugs (usually with zinc, stainless-steel or tin) can be a great choice.
 The double lining improves their durability, and can give them a great look.
 Unlike pure copper, lined copper mugs also offer additional health benefits by avoiding reactions between acids in your drink and pure copper.